National Labor Union: Ideology

-Organizational history
+Membership

+In early 1869, the Chicago Tribune boasted that the NLU had 800,000 members.
+Sylvis claimed only 600,000 members.
+Both figures were greatly exaggerated.

+History

+Origins

 The National Labor Union (NLU) followed the unsuccessful efforts of labor activists to form a national coalition of local trade unions.
 The NLU sought instead to bring together all of the national labor organizations in existence, as well as the "eight-hour leagues" established to press for the eight-hour day, to create a national federation that could press for labor reforms and help found national unions in those areas where none existed.
 The new organization favored arbitration over strikes and called for the creation of a national labor party as an alternative to the two existing parties.